gudavalli/planventure/planventure-account/SQL_SERVER_AUTHENTICATION.md

 # SQL Server Authentication Setup for Production

-This document outlines the secure authentication setup for using SQL Server with PlanVenture API in a production environment.
+This document outlines the secure authentication setup for using SQL Server with PlanVenture Account Service in a production environment.

 ## Overview